pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 study initiation.
 All design activities **SHALL** be documented in accordance with SOP-002.

-Desgin and development activities are subdivided into several phases:
+Design and development activities are subdivided into several phases:

 - Study Concept and Feasibility (Section 5.2)
 - Protocol Development (Section 5.3)
 - Statistical Planning and Data Collection Design (Section 5.4)